Recovery & Addiction

 “I could probably handle just one.”

-That voice is your addiction, not your judgment.
+That voice is your addiction talking, not your judgment.
 Your brain wants what it remembers, regardless of what that cost you.
+It’s one of the harder things about the first 30 days of sobriety — the rational brain knows better, but the craving brain doesn’t care.

 Write down why you quit.
 Keep a list of all the ways your use was affecting your life.
 When the bargaining thoughts show up, read it.
 Call someone who’s been where you are.
 Go to a meeting, especially if you’re convincing yourself you don’t need to.